Code of Student Rights and Responsibilities

 - Has received a consequence that prohibits future enrollment;

-The purpose of a hold is to compel a Student to fulfill an obligation to the Dean of Student Services (including the Office of Residence Life).
+The purpose of a hold is to compel a Student to fulfill an obligation to the Vice Chancellor of Student Services (including the Office of Residence Life).
 A Student Life Hold (J Hold) on records denies the Student the right to register for future classes or change class registration until the hold on records is removed by the Hearing Authority when the Student fulfills the required conditions.
 A Student receiving a hold may seek relief from the chancellor.
 A Student may request the temporary removal of holds under this section for registration purposes only.
 Such request must be in writing and directed to the Hearing Authority.

 Through the course of the conduct process, the University will maintain records relating to an individual’s participation in the conduct process.
 This conduct file, including the outcome of a conduct meeting or a hearing, and the Consequences imposed, are educational records and are protected from release under the Federal Education Rights and Privacy Act (FERPA), except as otherwise required or permitted by law.